KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 komodod -bind=127.0.0.1:9050
 ```

-Using bind as a default value in the coin's `.conf` file:
+Using bind as a default value in the Smart Chain's `.conf` file:

 ```bash
 bind=127.0.0.1:9050